Brazil confirms first coronavirus case in Latin America

 In the state of Pernambuco, a 51-year-old woman arrived this week from Italy with mild flu symptoms, according to the state health secretariat.

-The hardest-hit stocks on the Sao Paulo stock exchange included airlines Gol and Azul, both down around 10%.
-Iron ore miner Vale, which relies on Chinese demand for much of its revenue, dropped nearly 7%.
+The hardest-hit stocks on the Sao Paulo stock exchange included state-controlled oil company Petroleo Brasileiro SA (PETR4.SA), which fell nearly 10%, and iron ore miner Vale (VALE3.SA), which relies on Chinese demand for much of its revenue and was down more than 9%.

 The new coronavirus is believed to have originated in the Chinese city of Wuhan late last year and has infected about 80,000 people and killed more than 2,700, the vast majority in China.

-Reporting by Lisandra Paraguassu in Brasilia and Carolina Mandl in Sao Paulo; Additional reporting by Anthony Boadle; Editing by Brad Haynes, Gareth Jones and Nick Zieminski
+Reporting by Lisandra Paraguassu in Brasilia and Carolina Mandl in Sao Paulo; Additional reporting by Anthony Boadle; Editing by Brad Haynes, Gareth Jones, Nick Zieminski and Richard Chang